 What Services Does a Digital Marketing Company Provide?

 The service mix can vary from one Baton Rouge, LA, digital marketing company to another.
-What matters is whether the work supports the business through clearer visibility, better traffic quality, and stronger conversion paths.
+The right services depend on the business, but the work should support clearer visibility, better traffic quality, and stronger conversion paths.

 Some businesses need those pieces first.
 Others need a different channel mix, a different priority order, or a different starting point based on their industry, goals, and path to revenue.